-The Waukesha County Community Dental Clinic, Inc. (WCCDC) is the only full time safety net dental clinic in Waukesha County for low income individuals who live in Waukesha County.
+The Waukesha County Community Dental Clinic, Inc. (WCCDC) is a full time safety net dental clinic in Waukesha County for individuals who live in Waukesha County.
 All of our costs are funded by patient payments, individual and corporate donors, grants, and by Medicaid payments.

-The main goal of the dental clinic is to increase access to dental care for children and adults with limited financial resources and elevate the oral health care for this population.
-Why, because healthier smiles make for healthy people.
+The main goal of the dental clinic is to increase access to dental care for at risk children and adults with special health needs and to elevate the oral health care for individuals.
+Why, because everyone deserves a healthy smile; healthier smiles make for healthy people.
 A healthy smile today can help protect overall healthy, and prevent future problems and even improve self esteem.

 The WCCDC coordinates:

-- Healthy Smiles for Moms and Babies Dental Program
+- Healthy Smiles Dental Program for Pregnant Moms and Babies

 - Waukesha in School Sealant Program